 At this point a rest was needed and I went into working with young adults from the age of 14-24 within schools, drop-ins and anger management and then as a support worker.
 I felt it was right at this stage for me to incorporate all my skills and set up my own practice that I run from home.
-I work to the UK Association of Humanistic Psychology Practitioners (UKAHPP) principles and guidelines within my ethical framework.
-The UKAHPP is my governing body that I belong to for standards and codes of practice as well as the National Counselling Society.
+I work to the UK Association of Humanistic Psychology Practitioners principles and guidelines within my ethical framework.
+The governing body that I belong to for standards and codes of practice is the National Counselling Society.

 - Qualifications & ExperienceOCR Counselling skills and development learning RSA qualification.